Related Party Transactions

 Administrative Service Fee

 The Company has agreed to pay an affiliate of its Sponsor, commencing on the Effective Date of the registration statement, a total of $10,000 per month for office space, utilities and secretarial and administrative support.
-For the three months ended March 31, 2021, the Company incurred $20,000 of administrative services under this arrangement.
+For the period from October 29, 2020 to December 31, 2020, the Company incurred $20,000 of administrative services under this arrangement.
 Upon completion of the initial Business Combination or the Company’s liquidation, the Company will cease paying these monthly fees.

 The entire disclosure for related party transactions.
 Examples of related party transactions include transactions between (a) a parent company and its subsidiary; (b) subsidiaries of a common parent; (c) and entity and its principal owners; and (d) affiliates.